 Tate Britain: A Scene from ‘The Beggar’s Opera’ VI by William Hogarth 1731.
 Photo Credit: © Ingrid Wallenborg.

 THE ‘GRAND STYLE’ – The Death of Major Peirson, 6 January 1781 by John Singleton Copley

-Although initially used to describe paintings with subjects drawn from ancient Greek and Roman history, classical mythology, and the Bible; at the end of the 18th-century’ history painting’ included modern historical subjects such as battle scenes.
+Although initially used to describe paintings with subjects drawn from ancient Greek and Roman history, classical mythology, and the Bible, at the end of the 18th century’ history painting’ included modern historical subjects such as battle scenes.
 The style considered appropriate for such motifs was known as the ‘grand style’.
-Copley, an American artist, earned huge success and great wealth from history paintings such as this patriotic and dramatic picture which shows the untimely death of an English officer killed by French invaders on Jersey.
+Copley, an American artist, earned huge success and great wealth from history paintings such as this patriotic and dramatic picture which shows the untimely death of an English officer killed by French invaders in Jersey.
 The figure wearing the rather flamboyant uniform of the Royal Ethiopian Regiment is sometimes referred to as Pompey, Major Peirson’s black servant.
 The Royal Ethiopian Regiment was made up of Black Loyalists, former or escaped slaves, who joined British colonial forces during the American Revolutionary War.
 However, they never actually served in Jersey.
 Never mind, it makes Pompey look fabulous!

 Tate Britain: Detail from The Death of Major Peirson 6 January 1781 by John Singleton Copley 1783.
 Photo Credit: © Ingrid Wallenborg.

 ‘NATURAL’ LANDSCAPES – Flatford Mill by John Constable